Making a meaningful difference in the lives of older adults and family/friend caregivers by bridging research, policies, and practice.

 Employed caregivers in Canada infographic series compilation, in English and French on Les aidants en emploi au Canada, 2023

-- For National Caregivers Day we gathered a fabulous group of people from across Canada as part of a panel conversation on Balancing Work and Care: Strategies for Meaningful Employment.
+- We hosted a panel conversation on Balancing Work and Care: Strategies for Meaningful Employment for National Caregivers Day.
 Learn about the challenges of balancing paid work and unpaid caregiving responsibilities, the marketable skills that caregivers acquire as part of their care journey, and how employers can benefit from and better support caregivers in the workplace through technology, policies, and practices by watching the catalytic conversation on AGE-WELL’s YouTube channel here: https://www.youtube.com/watch?v=mRzJtv-43sE

 - Read Dr. Janet Fast’s personal story about confronting the intersection of paid work and care work and how one pivotal question can shape a career.